 Neville said his amendment, which several Democrats supported, wouldn’t change the intent of the bill.

-"If some incident happened, this would not apply to those parents," he said.
+“If some incident happened, this would not apply [the penalties] to those parents,” he said.

 Sen. Gregg Schmedes, R-Tijeras, introduced a separate amendment the Senate rejected, calling for making a gun owner free of liability “if the firearm was stored to make it readily available for self-defense.”
 He said he would vote in favor if the bill if the Senate adopted his amendment, which Stewart and others said was unnecessary.